-ShipStation will get rates from the carrier by using the connected account information.
+ShipStation receives rates from the carrier based on the connected account information.
 This means you should expect to see the same rates in ShipStation as you'd see if you used the carrier's online portal.
 If possible, log into the online portal for the carrier to compare with the rates you see in ShipStation.
 Make sure to use the same Ship To and Ship From addresses as in ShipStation.

-Some carriers offer desktop programs to create labels.
+Some carriers offer desktop programs to create labels, like UPS Worldship.
 While these programs can be used to compare rates, it's best to use the online portal if one is available.
 Desktop programs often require updates or a new rate table if rates have been modified, but the online portal should always be up to date.

 If the estimated rate you see in ShipStation matches the estimated rate provided by your shipping carrier's online portal, ShipStation is working as expected.
 If you still feel the rate is too high or that they're charging you an incorrect amount, please contact the shipping carrier for additional assistance.

 If the rate in ShipStation does not match the shipping carrier's online portal, continue following the steps below to try to locate the cause of the discrepancy.

 If you're not using a flat-rate shipping service, most carriers will bill the shipment based on either actual weight or dimensional weight, whichever is greater.

 If you're comparing estimated rates on the carrier's online portal, make sure both the weight and dimensions match the shipment information in ShipStation.

 If you're comparing the estimated rate in ShipStation with the rate a carrier billed you for a shipment, make sure the dimensions are present in ShipStation and match the dimensions determined by the carrier for the shipment.